What do I need to study this course?

-You will have grade 4 or above in GCSE Maths and English.
-If you were unable to take a Design Technology course at school this need not be a barrier if you are highly enthusiastic and have a genuine interest in the subject.
+Grade 4 or above in GCSE English and GCSE Maths.
+If you were unable to follow a DT course at school this need not be a barrier if you are highly enthusiastic and have a genuine interest in the subject.

 What will I study?